aurbac/workshop-aws-core-services/docs/index.md

 **If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.**

-This workshop is broken up into multiple modules. you must complete the following modules in **US East (N. Virginia)** region in order before proceeding to the next.
+You must complete the following modules in **US East (N. Virginia)** region in order before proceeding to the next.